 VMI is made possible by installing technological equipment at participating sites to allow the supplier to keep track of customer demand and inventory.
 The decrease in the cost of applicable technologies, such as EDI and the Internet, has accelerated the adoption of this strategy across several industries.
 The objective of the supplier in VMI is to decide on distribution tactics that will minimize the inventory and transportation costs across the supply chain.

-Whilst there are many benefits of Vendor-managed inventory (VMI) , there are few risk as well, which needs to be considered.
+Whilst there are many benefits of vendor managed inventory (VMI), there are a few risks involved as well which need to be considered.

 Dr MuddassirAhmed is the Founder & CEO of SCMDOJO.
 He is a global speaker, vlogger and supply chain industry expert with 17 years of experience in the Manufacturing Industry in the UK, Europe, the Middle East and South East Asia in various Supply Chain leadership roles.
 Dr. Muddassir has received a PhD in Management Science from Lancaster University Management School.
 Muddassir is a Six Sigma black belt and founded the leading supply chain platform SCMDOJO to enable supply chain professionals and teams to thrive by providing best-in-class knowledge content, tools and access to experts.